Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

-Guidelines function as the rubric for content moderation, lending greater legitimacy to the review process \cite{crawford2016flag}.
-Offering clear posting guidelines in the flagging mechanism may lead users to perceive that the review process adheres to a predetermined rubric, suggesting that the flagged content's review process is largely influenced by the specified guidelines and not other external factors.
-Therefore, the visibility of guidelines in this process can augment users' perception of consistent review procedures grounded in established principles.
-Additionally, we maintain that more detailed guidelines, presented with specific examples of rule violations, could strengthen the perception of a robust rule-based review process.
+Offering clear posting guidelines in the flagging mechanism may lead users to perceive that the review process adheres to a predetermined rubric and is largely influenced by the specified guidelines and not other external factors.
+Additionally, we posit that more detailed guidelines, presented with specific examples of rule violations, could strengthen the perception of a robust rule-based review process.
 Therefore, we hypothesize: \begin{quote} \emph{H2-1: Integrating more granular designs of posting guidelines into a flagging mechanism will increase users' perceptions of consistency in the flag review process.} \end{quote}

 Integrating posting guidelines in the flagging mechanism is a way of disclosing content review criteria by illustrating possible flaggable posts, thereby enhancing users' understanding of the content review process \cite{ozanne2022shall}.
-Thus, more detailed guidelines, including rule-violation example posts, will give users more information on the review criteria, thereby promoting greater transparency.
 We therefore hypothesize that:

 \begin{quote} \emph{H2-2: Integrating more granular designs of posting guidelines into a flagging mechanism will increase users' perceptions of transparency in the flag review process.} \end{quote}